 A Business Associate Agreement (BAA) is a legally binding document that establishes the terms of a working relationship between the covered entities such as medical practices and a third-party company that may come into contact with protected health information (PHI) entrusted to them.

 For the sake of clarity, let's begin with a few definitions:

 As a covered entity, you are responsible for ensuring that the PHI entrusted to you is safeguarded from unauthorized access.
 A Business Associate Agreement (BAA) documents the fact that your business associates understand their obligation to safeguard any PHI that is shared with them.
 When a business associate signs a BAA with you, they are agreeing to take all necessary measures to protect the security and privacy of patient information.
-They are acknowledging their responsibility to maintain certain standards with respect to technical, physical, and procedural safeguards.
+They acknowledge their responsibility to maintain certain standards concerning technical, physical, and procedural safeguards.